spiderlili/tightropeVR/README.md

 # tightropeVR

-Notes:
+Tightrope simulator game in VR(WIP).

+Walk the tightrope to collect treasure and unlock the door to a different dimension.

+Note:
-The GVREventSystem handles events related to the GVR Reticle pointer.
+Use the GVREventSystem to handle events related to the GVR Reticle pointer.